NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 cd workshop-reproducible-research
 ```

-!!! tip
+> **Tip** <br>
-    If you want to revisit the material from an older instance of this course,
+> If you want to revisit the material from an older instance of this course,
-    you can do that using `git checkout tags/<tag-name>`, e.g.
+> you can do that using `git checkout tags/<tag-name>`, e.g.
-    `git checkout tags/course_1905`.
+> `git checkout tags/course_1905`.
 To list all available tags, use `git tag`.
-    Run this command after you have `cd` into `workshop-reproducible-research`
+> Run this command after you have `cd` into `workshop-reproducible-research`
-    as described above.
+> as described above.
 If you do that, you probably also want to view the
-    same older version of this website.
+> same older version of this website.
 Locate the version box in the bottom
-    right corner of the browser and select the corresponding version.
+> right corner of the browser and select the corresponding version.

 ## Setup for Windows users